-Yogurt is popular as the best source of the lactic acid bacteria.
-However, not all yogurt products contain the significant numbers of live culture of lactobacillus or say bifidobacterium, because bacteria generally does not survive in the manufacturing procedure.
+Yogurt is famous as the best source of lactic acid bacteria.
+However, not all yogurt products contain the significant numbers of a live culture of lactobacillus or, say bifidobacterium, because bacteria generally do not survive in the manufacturing procedure.
 Some yogurts possess live culture added by the manufacturers.
-Several bacteria live in the human intestines, providing a beneficial parasitic relationship which benefits us and them..
+Several bacteria live in the human intestines, providing a beneficial parasitic relationship that benefits them and us..
 Bifidobacterium produces lactic acid as its end product of the process of fermentation.
 In some cases, bacteria can be killed and ends up having no probiotic benefit.

 Bifidobacterium yogurt is that yogurt, which is usually cultured with the bacteria from the genus Bifidobacterium.
 The commonly used Bifidobacterium in the yogurts or any other dairy product is the Bifidobacterium Animalis and the Bifidobacterium Bifidum.
 The bacteria is a probiotic well known for its positive advantages on human digestion.
 Several types of harmless bacteria may be used for culturing yogurt, and most of yogurts are made by using a blend of different bacteria.
 Bifidobacterium yogurt is, however common, not very common like yogurts prepared with other kinds of live culture.